Patent-Bots/FlaskApp/README.md

 A simple Python/Flask app to deploy using containerization and infrastructure-as-code.

 ## Goal
-In 2–3 hours, containerize this app and deploy it to a managed container service using IaC.
-Prefer AWS App Runner and/or GCP Cloud Run (either one is acceptable; both are a plus if time permits).
+In roughly 2–3 hours, deploy this app to a managed service using IaC.
+Prefer GCP App Engine and/or AWS Elastic Beanstalk (either one is acceptable; both are a plus if time permits).

 ## Prerequisites
-- AWS CLI configured with permissions for ECR, App Runner, IAM
+- AWS CLI configured with permissions for Elastic Beanstalk
-- and/or gcloud CLI with permissions for Artifact Registry, Cloud Run, IAM
+- and/or gcloud CLI with permissions for App Engine

 ## Time Allocation Suggestion
-- Containerization: 30 minutes
 - Infrastructure code: 90 minutes
 - Documentation: 30 minutes